Neosperience/shipper/CONTRIBUTING.md

-# Contributing to Auth0 projects
+# Contributing to Neosperience projects

 A big welcome and thank you for considering contributing to Neosperience open source projects!